Guymon superintendent hired as new EPS assistant superintendent

 EPS Board of Education members on Monday night unanimously approved hiring Angela Rhoades, current superintendent of Guymon Public Schools, after an executive session.

-Rhoades will officially begin her duties on July 1, replacing Dudley Darrow, who will be taking over as the new Chisholm Public Schools superintendent the same day.
-Darrow was recognized Monday for being named the assistant superintendent/central office administrator of the year with the Oklahoma Association of School Administrators' District 3.
+Rhoades officially begins her duties on July 1, 2022, replacing Dudley Darrow, who will take over as the new Chisholm Public Schools superintendent the same day.
+Darrow was recognized Monday for being named the assistant superintendent/central office administrator of the year with the Oklahoma Association of School Administrators’ District 3.

 “I look forward to meeting and working with the outstanding educators, staff and students at EPS, while partnering with our families and community as we continue to emerge from a pandemic, build on the previous successes of EPS and move on to even greater achievements in the future,” Rhoades said in a news release Monday.